Picovoice/speech-to-intent-benchmark/README.md

 ### Google Dialogflow

-You need to signup for Google Cloud Platform and create an account first.
+You need to signup for Google Cloud Platform.
 Then run the benchmark for Dialogflow:

 ```console
 python3 benchmark/benchmark.py \
 --engine_type GOOGLE_DIALOGFLOW \